EOEPCA/deployment-guide/docs/building-blocks/openeo-engine.md

 ### 5. Usage - openEO API calls

-Before running any jobs, you must obtain an access token from your OIDC Provider.
-Use the following command to get an access token if you followed our [IAM Deployment Guide](./iam/main-iam.md).
+The authentication method depends on whether you enabled OIDC during configuration.

-#### Get an Accces Token
+#### Get an Access Token (OIDC Authentication)

+> **Note:** This section applies only if you enabled OIDC authentication.
+For basic authentication deployments, you can skip directly to submitting jobs using basic auth headers.

-This assumes use of the previously created `KEYCLOAK_TEST_USER` (default `eoepcauser`).<br>
+This assumes use of the previously created `KEYCLOAK_TEST_USER` (default `eoepcauser`).
-If needed, run the `create-user.sh` script to create a test user...
+If needed, run the `create-user.sh` script to create a test user:
 ```
 bash ../../utils/create-user.sh
 ```

-Request the access token.
+Request the access token:

 ```bash
 source ~/.eoepca/state